 If storage space is a concern for you with your current desktop or laptop computer, it might be beneficial for you to get an external HDD to store larger files like audio, high-resolution photos, and movies.
 Before you can use an external drive, you need to make it so your computer is able to read and write files on it by formatting it.
-The process of formatting a hard drive can take a few hours, depending on how large it is, but it is a relatively easy process to do in Microsoft Windows if you follow these basic steps.
+However, if you want to recover files from a dead external hard drive, formatting it right away might not be the best of ideas.
+The process of formatting a hard drive can take a few hours.
+For example, if you have an 8tb external hard drive and a 500gb external hard drive, the time it takes to format the 8tb one will be 16x longer as compared to the 500gb one.
+Despite that, it is a relatively easy process to do in Microsoft Windows if you follow these basic steps.

 1. Plug your hard drive into your computer using a USB port.
 These ports are located on the side if you have a laptop and in the back of a desktop.
 Most desktops also have one or two ports located on the front or top.

 2. Wait until Windows notifies you that the drivers have been installed.
 This is an automatic process that occurs when you plug it in.